Seccotine (adhesive)

 Seccotine is a brand of refined liquid fish glue first made in Ireland.

 Origins

 Seccotine originated in Ireland and was first marketed and patented in 1894 by John Stevenson MA (1851-1931).
 The original manufacturer was the commercial printing company McCaw, Stevenson & Orr Limited of Belfast (founded 1876).
 In the early 1960s a new product, Seccotine No.2 PVA general-purpose adhesive, was introduced.

 History

 The products and their registered trade marks for the UK and other clearly defined countries throughout the world were sold in 1968 to the English-based Royal Sovereign Group of Companies.
 Etablissements Martin, of Paris, which was already manufacturing in France under licence, acquired the trade marks for use in what were then the EEC countries, and certain other scheduled territories.
+Seccotine is a registered trade mark in UK.

 Etymology

 It is one of the few trade names to have its entry and etymology recorded in the Oxford English Dictionary (1933 edition) where the name is explained as "apparently suggested by Italian secco, dry", though it is possible that the French sec (dry) may also have been an influence.